wegul/wegul.github.io/_pages/about.md

 - Security and privacy
 - Edge computing
 - Wireless network
-- Video analysis
+- Internet QoE

 I combine signal proceesing and machine learning to locate privacy risks on mobile devices.
-Recently, I am working on enhancing QoE of video delivery over dynamic LTE network.
+Recently, I am working on enhancing video delivery over wireless network.
 I also have keen appetite for many other areas in network/systems.
 Check my [personal insights](https://wegul.github.io/wegul/year-archive/) of some recent works and feel free to leave a message, I would be more than happy to share my thoughts.

 Publications
 ======
 *“Towards Device Independent Eavesdropping on Telephone Conversations with Built-in Accelerometer”*
 **Weigao Su**, Daibo Liu, Taiyuan Zhang, Hongbo Jiang.
-Ubicomp 2021 (will be published in Issue 4 of IMWUT Vol. 5, December)
+ACM Ubicomp 2021 (will be published in Issue 4 of IMWUT Vol. 5, December)

-Current Projects
+Current Project
 ======
 *Optimizing Video Streaming for High-speed Rails*
--Research on performance of LTE network in high mobility settings
+- Modeled TCP measurements in high speed rails to disclose the root cause of network degradation.
--Research on current adaptive bitrate streaming strategies
+- Researched LTE behavior with worsened channel quality.
--Research on TCP congestion control
+- Revisited current ABR strategies to show the underlying  deficiency.
--Design a video delivery framework that provides real-time diagnosis to ensure QoE for passengers on HSR
+- Designed a crowdsourcing-based video delivery framework to ensure QoE for passengers on HSR.
 News
 ======
 * Oct.
 2021: One paper accepted to Ubicomp 2021!